open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 independent replication of the component.

 We have a forum in the project.
-Within the forum, you can see a lot of people who are interacting and making questions because they replicate the components by themselves.
+Within the forum, you can see a lot of people who are interacting and asking questions, because they replicate the components by themselves.
 I don't have an exact number. {{< /expand >}}

 > Is the project still ongoing and you're working together in a group?

 {{< expand "Show answer">}} The hardware development of the electrical layout is mainly done by Martin Jäger.
-I have to look in the GitHub if there are more contributors.
+I have to look in the GitHub[*] if there are more contributors.
 I'm doing the educational part.
 I'm designing the resource contents for education.
 Katherine, who was in the Open Hardware Summit, works in the educational part because she's in the library and does a little bit of software for data visualization.
 On the data software side are contributors, but we aren't in a local group here in Hamburg.
 It's distributed in the world.

+[* Notes from the open make team: not many more contributors spotted on GitHub, although the projects are often forked.]
 {{< /expand >}}

 > Are you all working on the same hardware what can be found on the repository?